LatencyTDH/sample-architectural-designs/amazon-bedrock/DesignBedrock.md

     *   Alert on unusual patterns (loops, repeated failures, excessive tool calls).

 ### The Fine-Tuning & Customization Pipeline
 While inference is the high-frequency path, fine-tuning is the high-complexity path.
-We must allow users to adapt models (e.g., Llama 3) to their data without leaking that data or the base model weights.
+We must allow users to adapt models (e.g., DeepSeek-V3) to their data without leaking that data or the base model weights.
+See the [Fine-Tuning Pipeline Architecture](#fine-tuning-pipeline-architecture) diagram.

 #### 1. Architecture: The Job Orchestrator
 Fine-tuning is asynchronous and long-running (hours/days).